Horse64/old-core.horse64.org/README.md

 **Features:**

-- **Elegant.** Easy syntax, dynamic typing, quick to get started.
+- **Elegant.** Easy syntax with flexible dynamic typing, quick to get started in.

+- **Cross-platform.** Supports Windows and Linux, with easy support feasible for any platform supporting OpenGL in the future.

 - **Self-contained tooling.** Single-binary compiler, outputs your program as a single binary.
-No complex toolchains, or giant IDEs (unless you want them).
+No complex toolchains, or giant IDEs (unless you want them)

-- **Suitable for big projects.** Checks incorrect identifiers, incorrect imports, in all dependencies at compile time.
+- **Ready for big projects.** Checks incorrect identifiers, incorrect imports, in all dependencies, all at compile time.
   As such, Horse64 combines in-advance checks often only found in typed languages, like C# or TypeScript, with the untyped simplicity found in Python or JavaScript.

 - **Easy to ship.** Single-binary output means you don't need to figure out how to include an interpreter or pre-install libraries yourself.

-- **Cross-platform.** Supports Windows and Linux, with easy support feasible for any platform supporting OpenGL in the future.
+This also makes it very suitable for cloud & micro service use.

 - **Multimedia included.** The runtime supports 3D via OpenGL, and 2D UIs out of the box.

 - **Open.** *Horse64* is, excluding its logo, all free software under BSD-like licensing.
 [Check the license here.](LICENSE.md)

+- **Simple memory management.** Despite its compile time advantages, Horse64 still comes with comfortable garbage-collected memory management.

 Get Started